 Railway Tavern, 116 West India Dock Road, Limehouse, E14 and Charlie Brown - circa 1925

-Kindly provided by Stephen harris
+Kindly provided by Stephen Harris

 Railway Tavern, 116 West India Dock Road, Limehouse, E14 - circa 1986 shortly before demolition